 The non-invasive and super-quick DEXA test showed osteopenia, or low bone density, which meant I was on the path to osteoporosis, unless I took immediate steps to stop the progression in its tracks.
 The blood test showed vitamin D levels woefully low–21 when the number should be over 34.
 And if you don’t have enough vitamin D in your system, you can’t adequately absorb the calcium you’re eating and drinking.

-With input from my doctor, a plan was made: strength-training several times a week (push-ups, the plank and squats), jumping jacks and running, more calcium-rich foods, a daily vitamin D supplement (2,000 a day), and I made an appointment for a blood test and bone density test six months hence to see if the plan was working.
-The best ways to keep bones strong for life are detailed in my newest book, “Love Your Age: The Small-Step Solution to a Better, Longer, Happier Life“ (National Geographic 2018).
+With input from my doctor, a plan was made: strength-training several times a week (push-ups, the plank and squats), jumping jacks and running, more calcium-rich foods, a daily vitamin D supplement, magnesium, and I made an appointment for a blood test and bone density test six months hence to see if the plan was working.
+The best ways to keep bones strong for life are detailed in my book, “Love Your Age: The Small-Step Solution to a Better, Longer, Happier Life“ (National Geographic 2018).

 Not only did the plan work then, but it’s still working.
 My subsequent DEXA tests (I get one every 2 years) have shown that my bone density levels have stabilized.
 It’s also important to point out that had my bones continued to get weaker and thinner, and medication was recommended, I would absolutely have given serious consideration to this option.
 But so far, that isn’t the case.